pauloevpr/famcash/src/lib/solid-wire/README.md

 ### Using versions
 ## Namespacing

 Namespacing is a key feature of Solid Wire.
-It allows you to store data in the browser in different "buckets" in order to keep data from different users/accounts separated.
+It allows you to store data in the browser in different indexed-db instances in order to keep data from different users/accounts separated.
 Without namespacing, all the data in your app would internally be store in a single indexed-db instance, meaning all the users of your site/app would interact with the same data.

 Having all the data of your app stored in a single indexed-db instance might be the desired outcome, though.
 This is typically the case when deploying mobile apps using web technologies where the app is hosted in an isolated browser instance using WebView, and there is no authentication.
 The natural isolation created in this scenario is enough to allow you to avoid namespacing.